kristosh/Essentials-of-Machine-Learning/mathintro.md

 $$d = \frac{-w_0}{||\mathbf{w}||}$$

-Finally, we can conclude that the general distance a vector in space (not necessarily a vector that lives in the boundary) can be computed as:
+Finally, we can conclude that the general distance a vector in space fom the decision boundary can be computed as:

 $$d = \frac{y(\mathbf{x})}{||\mathbf{w}||}$$

-the distance to the surface.
-The proof for that should be considered as a given, by you can always ask us if you want further explanation on this.
+The proof for that should be considered as a given and it is trivial to be made.
+If you feel curious on it please ask us during the lecture or tutorials of the course.
 The main principle behind Support Vector Machines (SVM) is that we would like to find parameters $\mathbf{w}, w_0$ in such a way that the distance of the closest vectors to the decision boundary will be maximized.

 ## The ingredients of ML

-To draw some simple lines with the lecture of this course, there we defined as key ingredients of ML the following concepts: data (instances, features), the task, and the model.
+To conclude and come back to our `EoML course`, during the lectures, we defined as key ingredients of ML the following concepts: `data (instances, features)`, `the task`, and `the model.
 In the previous example, we defined that a single image $\mathbf{x}$ acts as the instance or observation and its pixel-value as the feature.
+Our dataset is a set of images that could include annotation in the case of supervised learning and linear classification like the case of the MNIST datasets.
+However, we might still have a set of images without annotation and can still employ algorithms that find interesting patterns in data (`clustering`, `image compression` or `image generation` using `GANs` or `stable diffusion` models).

-Then, the task is the `linear classification` that we would like to perform and the model is actually the parameters $\mathbf{w}$ that we introduced during the example and tuned during the training process.
+ In this tutorial, we mainly focused on the `linear classification` task.
+The model is actually the parameters $\mathbf{w}$ that we introduced during the example and tuned during the training process.
+Thus, for each different task we have different type of a model and different type of introduced parameters $\mathbf{w}$ that needs to be learned.
+Think of different the different recipes for supervised or unsupervised learning and the introduced parameters.

+ ## Conclusion and learning objectives of this page

 [back](./)